ING: Latest GDP data shows Hungary’s economy is growing faster than ever

 The combination of today's surprisingly strong GDP data and the January inflation shock could encourage the National Bank of Hungary to continue its tightening cycle, perhaps even longer than previously expected.
 At present, the global supply problems do not seem to be resolving, while the Hungarian economy is showing an increasingly strong demand expansion, which will only be further heated by the government measures at the beginning of the year.
 Based on the latest data, we are getting closer to a scenario where both GDP growth and inflation could be above 6% on average this year.
 This could lead the central bank to set the terminal rate above 6% as well, instead of our latest base case of 5.5%.

-Peter Virovaczd is the senior economist for Hungary at ING.
+Peter Virovacz is the senior economist for Hungary at ING.
 This note first appeared on ING’s THINK.ING portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
 The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more